elaforge/karya/doc/overview.md

 the [source](../hscolour/).
 Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with the code.
 Sometimes the documentation isn't exported as haddock, so if the haddock seems sparse try the "source" link.
+Whenever possible, I try to keep documentation in the haddock, since it's generally easier to keep up to date.

 [My blog](http://elaforge.blogspot.com/) has notes I have taken during development.
 It's mostly just notes to myself, but it may give some